 Entomopathogenic viruses are those that infect and kill insects.
-They are superior to regular pesticides in that they are not harmful to humans or other vertebrates.
+They are superior to regular pesticides because they are not harmful to humans or other vertebrates.
 Furthermore, each viral strain attacks only a limited number of insect species which helps to mitigate unpredicted damage.

 There are two types of entomopathogenic viruses: